pasha121/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/EXAMPLES.md

 ---
-title: "Cloud provider — VMware vSphere: usage"
+title: "Cloud provider — VMware vSphere: examples"
 ---

 Below is an example configuration for a VMware vSphere cloud provider.